pusher/pusher-http-php/README.md

     pusher->get( $path, $params )

-Used to make `GET` queries against the Pusher REST API.
+Used to make `GET` queries against the Pusher HTTP API.
 Handles authentication.

 Response is an associative array with a `result` index.
-The contents of this index is dependent on the REST method that was called.
+The contents of this index is dependent on the HTTP method that was called.
 However, a `status` property to allow the HTTP status code is always present and a `result` property will be set if the status code indicates a successful call to the API.

     $response = $pusher->get( '/channels' );
     $http_status_code = $response[ 'status' ];